LoVR: A Benchmark for Long Video Retrieval in Multimodal Contexts: LoVR Datasets Construction

 \subsubsection{Clip Segmentation}

 Clips serve as fundamental semantic units of videos.
 Each long video $ v \in \mathcal{V} $ is composed of a sequence of temporally contiguous clips, denoted as $ v = \{ c_1, c_2, \dots, c_N \} $, where $ c_i \in \mathcal{C} $.
 Here, $ \mathcal{V} $ denotes the set of all long videos, and $ \mathcal{C} $ represents the collection of all clips.
 Segmenting long videos into shorter clips facilitates more fine-grained content analysis and retrieval.
 We employ the \texttt{ContentDetector} module from \texttt{PySceneDetect}~\cite{PySceneDetect}, which segments videos based on visual content changes across frames.
 This approach relies on a threshold $\tau$ to detect scene changes: when the inter-frame difference surpasses $\tau$, a cut is generated.
-We empirically set $\tau=34$, following standard practices in scene detection literature.

 Based on visual scene dynamics, videos can be naturally categorized into two types: those with high scene dynamics and those with low scene dynamics.
 As illustrated in Figure~\ref{fig:video_type_comparison}, videos such as lectures, interviews, or static photography exhibit minimal visual variation throughout their duration, with scenes remaining largely unchanged across different segments.
+Therefore, we set $\tau=34$, segmenting clips with high-scene dynamics while preserving those with low-scene dynamics.

-The inclusion of such videos simplifies the retrieval task, as only a small number of frames may suffice to represent the entire content.
+The inclusion of low-scene dynamic videos simplifies the retrieval task, as only a small number of frames may suffice to represent the entire content.
 In contrast, videos with high scene dynamics contain rich and diverse visual transitions, requiring more precise matching and understanding, which is precisely the level of challenge our benchmark aims to introduce.
 Furthermore, as shown in the lower portion of Figure~\ref{fig:video_type_comparison}, the inter-frame difference scores of two representative videos are computed and visualized.
 The high-scene-dynamics video shows large frame-wise variations, while the low-dynamic one maintains consistently high similarity across frames, often below the threshold for clip segmentation.

 To ensure sufficient visual dynamics of the videos, we apply a filtering criterion based on the number of clips generated after segmentation.
 Specifically, videos yielding fewer than 40 clips are excluded, as this indicates insufficient visual variation in certain segments.
 These filtered videos often contain numerous long-duration clips with little to no change in content, thereby reducing overall scene dynamics.
 Finally, we conduct a manual inspection to evaluate the efficacy of our thresholding strategy and confirm its validity.
 Ultimately, we curated a final set of 467 high-quality long videos that exhibit rich scene dynamics and semantic content diversity, from which a total of 40,804 clips were extracted.